KatanaFrida/FUTURE_DS_01/README.md

 https://www.linkedin.com/in/frida-katana-kitsao-701433231/

 ## Acknowledgments
-Special thanks to the Future Intern program for providing the opportunity to work on this meaningful project focused on improving road safety through data analysis.
+Special thanks to the Future Intern program for providing the opportunity to work on this meaningful project .